 - 501. RHETORICAL THEORY.
 3 cr.
 Analysis of significant developments in rhetorical theory from classical to modern times. - 502.
 NONVERBAL COMMUNICATION.
 3 cr.
 An examination of central principles of nonverbal communication, a theoretical application of how these principles can be used, and a description of how knowledge of nonverbal cues can increase communication effectiveness.
-Prerequisite: 101, 118, or 260 or Consent of Instructor. - 503.
+Prerequisite: 101, 118, or 260 or consent of instructor. - 503.
 RHETORICAL CRITICISM.
 3 cr.
 Analysis of significant developments in methodologies for performing rhetorical criticism. - 504.
 INTERCULTURAL COMMUNICATION.
 3 cr.
 The study of recent research and theory of intercultural communication examining cross-cultural perspectives on such research issues as language, training, intercultural communication competence, and related issues.
-Prerequisite: 101 or 118 or Consent of Instructor. - 510.
+Prerequisite: 101 or 118 or consent of instructor. - 510.
 COMMUNICATION THEORY.
 3 cr.
 Review, analysis, and evaluation of major theories of human communication.
 Emphasis on heuristic factors that may guide future communicative efforts in human relations. - 518.
 GENERAL SEMANTICS.
 3 cr.
 A study of the relationship between language, thought, and behavior.
 Formulations from the works of Alfred Korzybski and neo-Korzybskian interpreters are presented.
 General semantics is discussed as an interdisciplinary approach to knowledge.
 Relationships are made to contemporary problems in human affairs. - 520.
 POLITICAL COMMUNICATION.
 3 cr.
 A critical review and analysis of contemporary theoretical approaches related to means of political persuasion, contexts, and research methodology.
-Prerequisite: 201 or 330 or Consent of Instructor. - 525.
+Prerequisite: 201 or 330 or consent of instructor. - 525.
 SPECIAL TOPICS.
 3 cr.
-Maximum, 9 cr.
+Maximum, 3 topics, 3 cr. each.
 A. Rhetoric and Public Address; B. Forensics; C. Interpersonal Communication; D. Organizational Communication; E. Communication Theory; F. Selected Topics in Speech Communication. - 526.
 COMMUNICATION IN GERONTOLOGY.
 3 cr.
 The study of communication processes among gerontological professionals, staff, patients, healthcare providers, and administrators.
 Emphasis on research strategies and practical learning experiences as tools for facilitating interaction.
 (Same as Gerontology 526.) - 530.
 ADVANCED STUDIES IN PERSUASION.
 3 cr.
 A review of the history of persuasion research.
 Theories and methods of studying persuasion are synthesized and related to contemporary problems of social influence.
-Prerequisite: 201 or 330 or Consent of Instructor. - 541.
+Prerequisite: 201 or 330 or consent of instructor. - 541.
 COMMUNICATION AND GENDER.
 3 cr.
 This course is an advanced study exploring how our gendered lives influence relationships.
 Special attention will be given to theory and research of, and on, the ways gender and communication interact.
-Prerequisite: Permission of Instructor. - 544.
+Prerequisite: permission of instructor. - 544.
 ADVANCED STUDIES IN ORGANIZATIONAL COMMUNICATION.
 3 cr.
 Advanced studies in organizational life emphasizing research and theory.
 Students will study current research in the field and conduct research in an organization.
 Students will be encouraged to extend and develop theory.
-Prerequisite: Permission of Instructor. - 550.
-ADVANCED ŚTUDIEŚ IN INTERPERSONAL COMMUNICATION.
+Prerequisite: permission of instructor. - 550.
+ADVANCED STUDIES IN INTERPERSONAL COMMUNICATION.
 3 cr.
 Analyses of relational development, maintenance, and change in the contexts of working relations, friendships, and families.
-Prerequisites: 101, 118, or Permission of Instructor. - 591.
+Prerequisites: 101, 118, or permission of instructor. - 591.
 DIRECTED STUDY.
 1-6 cr.
-Individual study in A. Rhetoric and Public Address; B. Forensics; C Interpersonal Communication; D. Organizational Communication; E. Communication Theory; F. Instructional Communication.
+Individual study in A. Rhetoric and Public Address; B. Forensics; C. Interpersonal Communication; D. Organizational Communication; E. Communication Theory; F. Instructional Communication.
 Maximum of 6 hours of Directed Study can be applied to any graduate degree.
-Prerequisite: Approval of Instructor and Department Head. - 599.
+Prerequisite: Approval of instructor, department head, and Dean. - 599.
 THESIS.
 1-6 cr.
 Grades of CR (Credit) or NC (No Credit) will be awarded.